John Swan (Bermudian politician): Premiership

+Personal life and death

-Swan is chairman of the Swan Group of Companies.
-He holds a Bachelor of Arts degree from West Virginia Wesleyan College.
-In addition, he has been awarded a B.A.
+Swan was born on 3 July 1935.
+He was chairman of the Swan Group of Companies.
+Swan held a Bachelor of Arts degree from West Virginia Wesleyan College.
+In addition, he was awarded a B.A.
 Honorary Fellowship at Bermuda College, honorary doctorates from West Virginia Wesleyan College, Atlantic Union College, and Morris Brown College.

+Swan died on 4 June 2026, at the age of 90.